epolimus/RusticPear/README.md

 # rusticpear
-this is a class project.
+This is a class project.
-it is a mobile site wrapped in Phonegap with minimal functionality
+It is a mobile site built with cordova.
+It was then wrapped with phonegap to an apk app.